patrickjuchli/basic-ftp/README.md

 ## Errors and Timeouts

 Errors reported by the FTP server will throw an exception.
-The connection to the FTP server stays intact and can still be used.
+The connection to the FTP server stays intact and you can continue to use it.

-A timeout, connection or any other error will throw an exception as well but also close any connection to the FTP server.
+This is different with a timeout or connection error: In addition to an exception being thrown, any connection to the FTP server will be closed.
 You have to instantiate a new client and reconnect to resume any operation.

 Here are examples for the 3 different types of error messages you'll receive: